 Chicago has an outstanding running game and this defense can be a force if they avoid injuries like the ones that they suffered in 2016.
 Losing field cornerback Kyle Fuller to a season ending injury really hurt the Bears.

 I'm amazed that Chicago Bears head coach John Fox did not get fired.
 I'm even more amazed that he's coaching the North team in the 2017 Senior Bowl.
 If the Bears draft a quarterback at 3 and fire John Fox in 2018 it would hinder that quarterback's development.

 Rafael Bush, FS, Detroit Lions

-Detroit Lions 2017 Offseason Preview: Detroit has 43-million for 2017 at the moment.
-The Lions can bring back most of their starters and stay under the cap and go with Christina McCaffrey who would be an upgrade over their four running backs under contract.
+Detroit Lions 2017 Offseason Preview: Detroit has $43-million for 2017 at the moment.
+The Lions can bring back most of their starters and stay under the cap and go with Christian McCaffrey who would be an upgrade over their four running backs under contract.

 Detroit Lions 2017 Free Agents

 Eddie Lacy, RB, Green Bay Packers

 Jared Cook, TE, Green Bay Packers